aergoio/aergoscan/README.md

 ## Run

 This app is packaged using docker-compose.
 If you haven't, install Docker first.
-Check docker-compose.yml for possible configuration options.
 Then run

     docker-compose up

 Finally, access the website at http://127.0.0.1:8080

+## Configuration

+The aergo local node can be configured using aergo/config.toml.
+After changing values, run `docker-compose build` and restart the containers.

 ## Local development